• Home

 An Appreciation of the Art and Music of Tony Bennett

-The song of the day for Sunday, March 27, 2022, is “You Must Believe In Spring.”
+The song of the day for Thursday, May 8, 2025, is “You Must Believe in Spring.”

 About This Song

-“You Must Believe in Spring” was composed by Michel Legrand for the 1967 film Les Demoiselles de Rochefort.
-Jacques Demy wrote the original French lyrics; Alan and Marilyn Bergman wrote the English lyrics.
-This song has been widely recorded by artists including Sylvia Syms, Barbra Streisand, and Bill Evans, in a posthumous release of an album with the same name, featuring sessions with Eddie Gomez and Eliot Zigmund.
+“You Must Believe in Spring” was composed for the 1967 film Les Demoiselles de Rochefort by Michel Legrand.
+The original French lyrics were written by Jacques Demy (who directed the film); the English lyrics were written by Alan and Marilyn Bergman.
+This song has been widely recorded by artists including Sylvia Syms, Barbra Streisand, and Bill Evans (in a posthumous release of an album with the same name, featuring sessions with Eddie Gomez and Eliot Zigmund).

 About This Version

-Tony Bennett and Bill Evans recorded “You Must Believe in Spring” in 1976 for their second album, Together Again.
+Tony Bennett and Bill Evans recorded “You Must Believe in Spring” in September 1976 for their second album, Together Again, released in 1977.

 Filed Under: Song of the Day Tagged With: Alan Bergman, Bill Evans, Jacques Demy, Marilyn Bergman, Michel Legrand, Together Again, Tony Bennett